-The Cerne Abbas Giant has hit headlines recently following the surprising revelation that he was actually created in the Medieval period, rather than being ancient or 17th century, as previously theorised.
-But where did the interest surrounding the giant come from?
+The Cerne Abbas Giant in Dorset, England hit headlines following the surprising revelation that he was actually created in the Medieval period, rather than being ancient or 17th century, as previously theorised.
+But where did the mystery surrounding the chalk giant come from?
 Why is it so famous?
 And what is the controversy surrounding it?

 1. The first reference to the giant is from the 17th century

 The first written reference to the giant comes from 1694, when the accounts of the local churchwarden from St Mary, Cerne Abbas, record a payment of 3 shillings towards the repair and upkeep of the giant.
 The early 18th century saw several more references, this time from antiquarians to the Bishop of Bristol.